-New students can start in Fall or Winter term.
-Space in this program is limited: there is room for 20 new students in fall and 20 in winter.
-Registration is first-come-first-served, so it’s crucial to register early.
+New students can start every Fall or Winter term or every other Spring term (odd years only).
+Space in this program is limited: there is room for 20 new students in each fall, winter and every other spring.

 All classes in this program have the following prerequisites:

 - Placement into RD 90: Reading or higher.

 - Placement into WR 90: Writing or higher.

 - Completion of AMT 101: Intro to Aviation Maintenance.
 This 1 credit, 2-day class is offered once every term.

 About math competency

 Math competency is met by successful completion (“C” or higher) of PCC Math 60, or by successful completion (70% minimum) of the AMT Department Math Competency Test.
 When math competency is met, the FAA will grant 55 hours toward the total program time requirement (this is discussed in detail in AMT 101).
 To take the math competency test, contact Larisa Fedorkova-Felty for a permission form.